tgruetzm/Owl-Sense/README.md

     * Defaults - allows configuration of default values, these can be easily loaded to any recorder or are automatically loaded if no configuration file is found.
   - **Recorder Detail Page**
     * **Recorder Detail** - shows basic info about the recorder.
-      - ID - this value is unique to each recorder.
+      - ID - this value is unique to each recorder(ID can be copied by long pressing).
       - Status - shows details for any error or OK.
       - Battery levels - shows voltage and approximate battery capacity remaining.
+Capacity numbers are estimates using a Molicel M35A cell.
+Other cells may show significantly higher or lower capacity estimates.
       - Current date/time - date/time set on the recorder.
       - dB level - shows approximate dB level of the microphone.
+This is useful to gauge whether there is an issue with the microphone system(blockage or failure).
+You should see this respond to changes in sound intensity.
       - Card details - shows basic storage information.
       - Firmware version
     * **Recorder Configuration**
-      - Enabled - identical function to the physical Enable button, enables or disables the recorder.
+      - On/off - identical function to the physical On/Off button.
       - File Prefix - all audio files will be prefixed with this name.
-Supports 18 characters, alphanumeric and dash.
+Supports 18 characters, alphanumeric and dash(File Prefix can be copied by long pressing).
       - Auto DST - Automatically adjusts the recorders clock when DST starts and ends.
 Follows US DST standards.
       - Schedule
         1. Continuous
-        2. Sunrise to Sunset, with a configurable extension period(0,30,60,90,120 minutes before and after)
+        2. Sunrise to Sunset
-        3. Sunset to Sunrise, with a configurable extension period(0,30,60,90,120 minutes before and after)
+        3. Sunset to Sunrise
-        4. Sunrise and Sunset, with a configurable extension period(30,60,90,120 minutes before and after)
+        4. Sunrise and Sunset
+        5. Sunset
+        6. Sunrise
+        *Sunrise/Sunset based schedules support a configurable start before/end after setting.
+For example, you can configure a "Sunrise to Sunset" schedule to start 30 minutes before sunrise and end 60 minutes after sunset.
+        7. Duty Cycle
-        5. Duty Cycle, with a configurable On Period and Off Period in minutes.
+        *Supports a configurable On Period and Off Period in minutes.

       - Start Date - configurable date/time to delay before starting the schedule.
 Green Standby LED will blink until the date/time passes.
       - File Splitting - 1, 2, 4, 6, 12 or 24 hour file splitting.
 Files will automatically split at 4GB if exceeded.
     * **Microphone Configuration**